VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-import/import-data-from-csv-files.md

 Under Settings -> Taxes the next import types are available:

 * **TaxCategory** - select this Import type to create Import job to import tax categories.
-* **Jurisdiction**В - select this Import type to create Import job to import jurisdictions.
+* **Jurisdiction** - select this Import type to create Import job to import jurisdictions.
-* **JurisdictionGroup**В - select this Import type to create Import job to import jurisdiction groups.
+* **JurisdictionGroup** - select this Import type to create Import job to import jurisdiction groups.
 Those are to group jurisdictions where taxes are common.
 * **TaxValue** - select this Import type to create Import job to import tax values.

 Under Settings -> Localization the next import type is available: